 Provisioning devices with Azure IoT Hub Device Provisioning Service

 Microsoft Azure provides a rich set of integrated public cloud services for all your IoT solution needs.
-The IoT Hub Device Provisioning Service is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention, enabling customers to provision millions of devices in a secure and scalable manner.
+The IoT Hub Device Provisioning Service (DPS) is a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT hub without requiring human intervention.
+DPS enables the provisioning of millions of devices in a secure and scalable manner.

 When to use Device Provisioning Service

-There are many provisioning scenarios in which the Device Provisioning Service is an excellent choice for getting devices connected and configured to IoT Hub, such as:
+There are many provisioning scenarios in which DPS is an excellent choice for getting devices connected and configured to IoT Hub, such as:

 - Zero-touch provisioning to a single IoT solution without hardcoding IoT Hub connection information at the factory (initial setup)

 - Connecting devices to their owner's IoT solution based on sales transaction data (multitenancy)

 - Connecting devices to a particular IoT solution depending on use-case (solution isolation)

 - Connecting a device to the IoT hub with the lowest latency (geo-sharding)